It’s time to Master your career

 Accept the offer via your applicant portal within 28 days of receipt in order to secure your place on the course.
 Once you have confirmed your place, our finance department will be in touch.
 You will then receive information regarding enrolment.

-If you have any questions about studying for a postgraduate degree with Performers College, please contact our friendly Admissions Team via email [email protected] or call 01375 672 053.
+If you have any questions about studying for a postgraduate degree with Performers College, please contact our friendly Enquiries Team on 01273 840 346 or email [email protected].